-The national curriculum is made up of the following subjects: maths, English, science, art/design, computing, design/technology, modern foreign languages, geography, history, music, PE, PSHE, and RE.
+At St Catherine's, the core subjects taught are maths, English, science and RE.
+Foundation subjects taught are art/design, computing, design/technology, modern foreign languages, geography, history, music, PE and PSHE.
+There are focus weeks throughout the year, allowing opportunities to delve deeper into the wider curriculum.
+Focus weeks such as Science week, Multi-faith week, 'take-one-book' and humanities weeks.
 There are also extra-curricular activities offered at St Catherine’s, such as various sports clubs, sewing/gardening clubs, music lessons etc, which we organise in order to enrich children’s school experience.

-Teachers at St Catherine’s plan in phase groups (currently foundation stage, KS1, Year 3/4, Year 5/6) in order to: maximise use of resources; develop challenging and creative lessons for their pupils; and to give further opportunities for differentiation across classes.
-Topics within each key stage are the same, and lessons are differentiated to appropriate levels.
-Our home learning supports the lessons being taught each term.
+Teachers at St Catherine’s plan with their year group partners in order to: maximise use of resources; develop challenging and creative lessons for their pupils; and to give further opportunities for differentiation across classes and ensure equality of provision.
+Topics within each year group are the same; primarily the children are taught in mixed ability groups, with differentiation in a range of forms to support individual needs.
+Home learning supports the lessons being taught each term.
 Teachers will inform parents by class newsletter, at the start of each term, of the topics to be delivered and home learning questions, and this information can also be found on the school website.

-In school and at home, the children read a wide variety of books from the 'Oxford Reading Tree' scheme and the 'Phonics Bugs' Series, as well as many others, all of which help them to develop their use of synthetic phonics and support them in building their own vocabulary.
-In guided reading sessions, children also have plenty of opportunity to develop their speaking, listening and comprehension skills.
+In school and at home, the children read a wide variety of books from the 'Big Cat phonics' scheme, as well as others, which help them to develop their use of synthetic phonics and support them in building their own vocabulary.
+In guided reading sessions, children also have plenty of opportunity to develop their speaking, listening, comprehension and prosody skills.

 Should you have any queries or questions which are not answered here, please do not hesitate to contact the class teacher directly for more information.

 Please click on the links below to view individual subject areas.